Schedule Configuration

 schedule-log can be used in two ways:

-• Allow to redirect all output from resticprofile and restic to a file.
-The parameter should point to a file (/path/to/file)
+• Redirect all output from resticprofile and restic to a file.
+The parameter should point to a file (/path/to/file).

-If there’s no server answering on the port specified, resticprofile will send the logs to the default output instead.
+If no server responds on the specified port, resticprofile will send the logs to the default output instead.

-• standard: the process should get the same priority as any other process on the machine (but it won’t run faster if you’re not using the machine at the same time)
+• standard: The process gets the same priority as other processes (won’t run faster if the machine is idle).

 schedule

-The schedule parameter accepts many forms of input from the systemd calendar event type.
-This is by far the easiest to use: It is the same format used to schedule on macOS and Windows.
+The schedule parameter accepts various forms of input from the systemd calendar event type.
+This format is the same used to schedule on macOS and Windows.

 weekdays year-month-day hour:minute:second

-• the divider (/), the ~ and timezones are not (yet?) supported on macOS and Windows.
+• The divider (/), the ~, and timezones are not supported on macOS and Windows.

-• the year and second fields have no effect on macOS.
-They do have limited availability on Windows (they don’t make much sense anyway).
+• The year and second fields have no effect on macOS and limited availability on Windows.

 Here are a few examples (taken from the systemd documentation):